hannahschrenk/QtAC/README.md

 install.packages("QtAC_1.0.tar.gz", repos = NULL, type = "source")
 library(QtAC)
 ```
+EXAMPLE DESCRIPTION:

+We provide an example application of QtAC to a SIHUMI community (simplified human intestinal microbiota, Becker et al. 2010).
+It is based on time series of abundance data of seven bacterial species, which has been simulated using BacArena (Bauer et al. 2017).
+Each row of the tab-separated file "QtAC_SIHUMI.txt" contains the number of individuals of one of the species at 40 subsequent simulation steps.
+The name of the respective species is specified in the first column.
+Following "QtAC_SIHUMI.R", the user exemplarily learns how to estimate a series of information networks from abundance data and how to compute the corresponding systemic variables.
+Several ways of visualizing the results are illustrated.

+RUN EXAMPLE:
+* Access folder "Example"
+* Download "QtAC_SIHUMI.txt"
+* Follow instructions in "QtAC_SIHUMI.R"

 SUPPLEMENTARY MATERIAL:

 The QtAC folder contains a manual "QtAC_0.1.0.pdf" describing the main functions.
 Additionally required packages can be installed via "install_packages_QtAC.R".
 An example application to a bacterial community can be found in the subfolder "Example".
 The subfolder "dist" contains the file "MTinfodynamics.jar" which is necessary to run the main function QtAC.